sandeep0804/sit725-2021-t2-prac7/README.md

 # Execution

+Clone this repo using vscode and install or update the dependencies using '$ npm install'

-open the application in vscode and run it using '$ npm start' command
+Now run the application in vscode using '$ npm start' command

 # Copyrights